English people: Language

 English people traditionally speak the English language, a member of the West Germanic language family.
 The modern English language evolved from Middle English (the form of language in use by the English people from the 12th to the 15th century); Middle English was influenced lexically by Norman-French, Old French and Latin.
 In the Middle English period Latin was the language of administration and the nobility spoke Norman French.
-Middle English was itself derived from the Old English of the Anglo-Saxon period; in the Northern and Eastern parts of England the language of Danish settlers had influenced the language, a fact still evident in Northern English dialects.
+Middle English was itself derived from the Old English of the Anglo-Saxon period; in the Northern and Eastern parts of England the Old Norse language of Danish settlers had also influenced the language.

-There were once many different dialects of modern English in England, which were recorded in projects such as the English Dialect Dictionary (late 19th century) and the Survey of English Dialects (mid 20th century), but many of these have passed out of common usage as Standard English has become more widespread through education, the media and socio-economic pressures.
+There were once many different dialects of modern English in England, which were recorded in projects such as the English Dialect Dictionary (late 19th century) and the Survey of English Dialects (mid 20th century), but there has been widespread dialect levelling in recent time as a result of education, the media and socio-economic pressures.

 Cornish, a Celtic language, is one of three existing Brittonic languages; its usage has been revived in Cornwall.
 Historically, another Brittonic Celtic language, Cumbric, was spoken in Cumbria in North West England, but it died out in the 11th century although traces of it can still be found in the Cumbrian dialect.
 Early Modern English began in the late 15th century with the introduction of the printing press to London and the Great Vowel Shift.
 Through the worldwide influence of the British Empire, English spread around the world from the 17th to mid-20th centuries.
 Through newspapers, books, the telegraph, the telephone, phonograph records, radio, satellite television, broadcasters (such as the BBC) and the Internet, as well as the emergence of the United States as a global superpower, Modern English has become the international language of business, science, communication, sports, aviation, and diplomacy.